Parts Of A Website: A Cheat Sheet For Non-Techies

 Sidebar

-A sidebar is the narrow vertical column right next to your website content.
-The sidebar often contains advertisements, links to other content, calls to action or a search box.
-Think of the sidebar as secondary to your primary website content.
+A sidebar is the narrow vertical column that appears alongside your main website content.
+It’s often used to display things like advertisements, links to other content, calls to action, or a search box.
+Think of it as a supporting area for secondary information that complements the primary content.

 Website Sidebar Example